mitchelldirt/battleship/README.md

 Finally back from vacation and busy work!!
 Styled the header today including getting my SVG to change color :)

 UPDATE 8:
-Updated font for the title, Added an animation and link to my github repo for the github logo, and added a couple more parts of the header and footer
+Updated font for the title, Added an animation and link to my github repo for the github logo, and added a couple more parts of the header and footer.
+Also added the event that causes the loading bar to appear when pressing the enter button